Supplement to Trinity

 If only [the Muslims] knew… that we only intend by this [trinitarian doctrine] to affirm the teaching that God the exalted is living and articulate, they would not disapprove… (Ebied and Thomas 2005, 91)

-Muslim and Jewish critics sometimes object that trinitarianism is simply tritheism, or alternately that it is modalism.
-In the former case, they argue that both their own and the Christians' scriptures clearly teach monotheism.
-In the latter case, they argue that the Christians arbitrarily stop at three “persons”.
-If a “person” is simply a divine attribute, then God has many more than three.
-That they stop with the stated three shows the move to be ad hoc and not their actual reason for believing in the Trinity (Crescas 1992, 43; Haddad 1995, 89; Lasker 2007, 55–7, 60, 68–9, 88–9; Taymiyya 1984, 255–9; Wolfson 1977, 405–6).
-Again, if the doctrine is spun as merely the claim that God is called by three names (i.e., the most extreme kind of modalism, discussed in the main entry, section 1), they reply that God has many more than three names (Taymiyya Correct, 266–7).
-In reply, Christians argue that they are being misunderstood, for trinitarianism is neither tritheism nor modalism.
+Muslim and Jewish critics sometimes object that trinitarianism is simply tritheism.
+They object that both their own and the Christians' scriptures clearly teach monotheism.
+If told that the “persons” of the Trinity are merely God's attributes, they object that the Christians arbitrarily stop at three “persons”, for surely God has more than three attributes.
+Moreover, that Christians stop with the stated three shows that they don't really hold the “persons” to be mere attributes; the move is an ad hoc defense, and obscures their actual reasons for believing in the Trinity (Crescas 1992, 43; Haddad 1995, 89; Lasker 2007, 55–7, 60, 68–9, 88–9; Taymiyya 1984, 255–9; Wolfson 1977, 405–6).
+Again, if the doctrine is spun as merely the claim that God is called by three names (i.e., the most extreme kind of one-self Trinity theory, discussed in the main entry, section 1), they reply that God has many more than three names (Taymiyya Correct, 266–7).

 Jewish antitrinitarian polemics are complicated by medieval mystical writings about the sefirot of God, some of which are sometimes portrayed of as “stages of God's being, aspects of the divine personality” (Matt 1983, 33).
 Of them, the Zohar (c.
 1286 CE) says “It [Ein Sof, the Infinite, i.e., God] is they [the sefirot], and they are it” (ibid.; cf. Scholem 1974, 101).
 And an early 13th century kabbalistic writing spoke what one commentator calls “a kind of kabbalistic trinity”, namely “three hidden lights” in “the root of all roots” [i.e., God] which “constitute one essence and one root” (Scholem 1974, 95).
 The similarities between these and various trinitarian doctrines even led some medieval Jews to make the anachronistic claim that the trinitarian doctrine was based on a misunderstanding of the kabbalistic traditions (Lasker 2007, 75).
 Later, some renaissance and early modern Christians turned this around, attempting to argue from kabbalistic writings to versions of the Trinity and the Incarnation doctrines (Antognazza 2007; Coudert 1999; Scholem 1974, 196–201).
 And some recent Jewish scholars see the Zohar and other Kabbalistic texts as being influenced by medieval Christian trinitarianism (Sigal 2006, 140–1, 144).
 (See also the section on Kabbalah and Monotheism in the entry on monotheism.)

-Muslim polemics are complicated by the fact that early Muslims accepted, probably under Christian influence, the doctrine that there are many real, distinct attributes or characteristics in God (Wolfson 1976, 112–238).
-This doctrine, especially noting the modalistic twist given to the doctrine of the Trinity noted above (section 3), made it hard to draw a sharp line between Muslim and Christian conceptions of God's unity.
+Muslim polemics are complicated by the fact that early Muslims accepted, probably under Christian influence, the doctrine that there are many real, distinct attributes or characteristics in God (Wolfson 1976, 112–238; Shah-Kazemi 2012, 94-7).
+This doctrine, especially noting the one-self understanding of the Trinity noted above (section 3), made it hard to draw a sharp line between Muslim and Christian conceptions of God's unity.